KonstantinosGer/Data-Analysis-Saronic-Gulf-Maritime-AIS-dataset/README.md

 Our work is organized mainly as followed:

 1. Data acquaintance
-2. Statistics extraxtion and visualization
+2. Statistics extraction and visualization
 3. Trajectory segmenation
 4. Data analysis based on a custom similarity condition
 5. Temporal alignment of the trajectories